ingared8/How-To-Debug-CLJS/README.md

     (js/alert "hello")
     ```

-1. If you don't see an alert window on the browser.
-Refresh the page.
-You should see this:
+1. You should see this:

 ![interacting](img/interacting.png)